ideas-labo/MSR2022-encoding-study/README.md

 <!-- --- -->

 # Installation
-Download all the codes into the same folder.
+Download all the files into the same folder, install python and required packages and you are free to run the codes.

 <!-- --- -->